watamario15/ffproxy/README.md

 ./build.sh first
 ```

-After the first build, you can speed up the build process by simply running `./build.sh` w/o no options.
+After the first build, you can speed up the build process by simply running `./build.sh` with no options.
 This excludes the execution of `./configure`.